metamn/react/content/blog/on-design-systems-3/index.md

 With [design systems thinking](http://metamn.io/react/on-design-systems-2/) &mdash; by introducing a novel design process &mdash; now it is possible to _design_ consistently.

 The question is still open for the implementation part.
-Can consistently-designed UIs be implemented in the same consistent way, preserving the original consistency?
+Can consistently-designed UIs be implemented in the same consistent way, preserving the original consistency, without distorting it with coding?

-This separation exists because current UX/UI design tools and processes, even following the design systems paradigm, produce visual deliverables, which later must be translated to code &mdash; implemented on target platforms, in a specific context.
+The design / development separation exists because current UX/UI design tools and processes, even following the design systems paradigm, produce visual deliverables, which later must be translated to code &mdash; implemented on target platforms, in a specific context.

-This article examines this translation in the web context.
+This article examines the translation in the web context.

 How to develop consistent UIs with web technologies?
 How to implement a consistently designed UI on the web platform?